 Surely, you must be knowing that you can right-click on the start button to access the Power User Menu, but what if you need it real quick?

 Just hit Win + X and the menu will pop up.
-The menu holds a lot of useful apps in its quiver, like Command Prompt, Control Panel, Mobility center, etc. And if you will be using the keys to go around, the up/down keys should do the trick.
+The menu holds a lot of useful apps in its quiver, like Command Prompt, Control Panel, Mobility center, etc. And if you want to use the keys to navigate around, the up/down keys should do the trick.

 An impressive feature for the multi-tasker in you.
 This feature lets you snap the current window to one side and simultaneously open the second one on the other side.
 Just press Win and right/left arrow key.
 What’s more, you can just scroll through the windows sans the clicks.